makew0rld/md2gemini/README.md

 ### Command line
 ```
-usage: md2gemini [-h] [--version] [-w] [-d DIR] [-a] [-j] [--img-tag IMG_TAG] [-i INDENT] [-l LINKS] [file [file ...]]
+usage: md2gemini [-h] [--version] [-w] [-d DIR] [-a] [-f] [-j]
+                 [--code-tag CODE_TAG] [--img-tag IMG_TAG]
+                 [--table-tag TABLE_TAG] [-i INDENT] [-l LINKS] [-p] [-s]
+                 [-b BASE_URL] [-m]
+                 [file [file ...]]

 Convert markdown to gemini.

 positional arguments:
   file                  Files to convert.
-If no files are specified then data will be read from
+If no files are specified then data
-                        stdin and printed to stdout.
+                        will be read from stdin and printed to stdout.

 optional arguments:
   -h, --help            show this help message and exit
   --version             show program's version number and exit
-  -w, --write           Write output to a new file of the same name, but with a .gmi extension.
+  -w, --write           Write output to a new file of the same name, but with
+                        a .gmi extension.
   -d DIR, --dir DIR     The directory to write files to, if --write is used.
   -a, --ascii-table     Use ASCII to create tables, not Unicode.
-  -f, --frontmatter     Remove Jekyll and Zola style front matter before converting.
+  -f, --frontmatter     Remove Jekyll and Zola style front matter before
+                        converting.
-  -j, --jekyll          Remove jekyll frontmatter from parsing and output.
+  -j, --jekyll          Skip jekyll frontmatter when processing - DEPRECATED.
+  --code-tag CODE_TAG   What alt text to add to unlabeled code blocks.
+                        Defaults to empty string.
   --img-tag IMG_TAG     What text to add after image links.
+Defaults to
-Defaults to '[IMG]'.
-Write something
+                        '[IMG]'.
+Write something like --img-tag='' to remove
+                        it.
+  --table-tag TABLE_TAG
+                        What alt text to add to table blocks.
+Defaults to
-                        like --img-tag='' to remove it.
+                        'table'.
+Write something like --table-tag='' to remove
+                        it.
   -i INDENT, --indent INDENT
                         The number of spaces to use for list indenting.
+Put
-Put 'tab' to use a
+                        'tab' to use a tab instead.
-                        tab instead.
   -l LINKS, --links LINKS
-                        Set to 'off' to turn off links, 'paragraph' to have footnotes at the end
+                        Set to 'off' to turn off links, 'paragraph' to have
-                        of each paragraph, or 'at-end' to have footnotes at the end of the document.
+                        footnotes at the end of each paragraph, or 'at-end' to
+                        have footnotes at the end of the document.
+You can
-                        You can also set it to 'copy' to put links that copy the inline link text after
+                        also set it to 'copy' to put links that copy the
-                        each paragraph.
-Not using this flag, or having any other value will result in
+                        inline link text after each paragraph.
+Not using this
+                        flag, or having any other value will result in
                         regular, newline links.
-  -p, --plain           Remove special markings from output that text/gemini doesn't support, like
+  -p, --plain           Remove special markings from output that text/gemini
-                        the asterisks for bold and italics, and inline HTML
+                        doesn't support, like the asterisks for bold and
+                        italics, and inline HTML
   -s, --strip-html      Strip all inline and block HTML from Markdown.
-Note that using --plain will
+Note
-                        strip inline HTML as well.
+                        that using --plain will strip inline HTML as well.
   -b BASE_URL, --base-url BASE_URL
-                        All links starting with a slash will have this URL prepended to them.
+                        All links starting with a slash will have this URL
+                        prepended to them.
-  -m, --md-links        Convert all links to local files ending in .md to end with .gmi instead.
+  -m, --md-links        Convert all links to local files ending in .md to end
+                        with .gmi instead.

 ```